flintlib/flintlib.github.io/workshop2023.md

 ## List of participants

 To register for the workshop, please contact the organizers.
-Funding is available to cover travel and accommodation for some participants; let use know as soon as possible if you need this.
+Funding is available to cover travel and accommodation for some participants; let us know as soon as possible if you need this.

 * David Einstein (remote)
 * Claus Fieker